 - Marilyn Rossa, English (effective 6/30/18)

 - Regina Vriend, Counseling (effective 6/29/18)

 - Kyi Zin, Mathematics (effective 6/30/18)

 - Jean Leleaux, Academic Affairs Scheduling Technician (effective 6/29/18)

 - Trudy Bell, Director of Bookstore and Auxiliary Services (effective 6/30/18)

 - Ursula Bishop, Supervisor, Nursing and Allied Health Student Success Specialist (effective 4/13/18)

 Here’s a look at some of the events going on around campus.
 For the full calendar, visit the Cuesta College Events Calendar:

-- February 7th: meeting of the Board of Trustees
+- May 2: Board of Trustees meeting

 - May 2: Food Pantry Ribbon Cutting Ceremony